cfretty/cfretty.github.io/_posts/2023-01-24-work-intake.md

 Date needed: Required.
 What is the desired completion date for the project?

 Stakeholders
-* Point person: Required. who is overseeing progress and answering questions as the team gets to work?
+* Point person: Required.
+Who is overseeing progress and answering questions as the team gets to work?
 This can be you as reporter/requestor, or it may be a Sponsor, business owner, or SME.
 * Sponsor: Required.
 Who in leadership supports and sponsors this project?
 * Audience: Required.
 Who is affected by or benefits from this project?
 Who is the intended audience(s)?
-* Project team: Optional. if you know or have requests for who in Global InfoDev and Translation should do this work, add them here.
+* Project team: Optional.
+If you know or have requests for who in Global InfoDev and Translation should do this work, add them here.

 # Roles and responsibilities
 **Initiator** - creates the project proposal by creating a Jira issue using the proposal template to the best of their ability.
 Anyone can use the template to write a proposal, including staff, project managers, sponsors.
 Staff, including architects, may start a proposal for someone else and reassign to that individual for completion.

 **Governance committee** - reviews the proposal and make one of three decisions: approve, defer, cancel.
 The governance committee is the team responsible for InfoDev strategic decisions.
 This team handles project selection, prioritization, and resource allocation.
 They will review the proposal and evaluate how the proposal aligns with department or corporate strategy.
-If the decision is approve, they will begin discussions to assess priority and effort of the proposal.
+If the decision is "approve", they will begin discussions to assess priority and effort of the proposal.

 **Program Manager** - reviews proposals to determine if they fit the guidelines for the intake process and facilitates the review process with the governance team.
 If a proposal does not meet criteria or it can be addressed via existing project or process, the program manager will reassign, close, or return the Jira ticket to the initiator.
 The program manager is responsible for the backlog of deferred proposals.